CAULPublishing-x/CAULPublishing-X.github.io/about.md

 permalink: /about/
 ---

-CAUL Publishing-X 2017 is the Council of Australian University Library (CAUL) publishing symposium.
+CAUL Publishing-X 2017 is the Council of Australian University Librarians (CAUL) publishing symposium.
 Hosted by the University of Technology Sydney at the Frank Gehry designed Dr Chau Chak Wing Building (UTS Business School) the symposium aims to bring together University publishing specialists and innovative digital and print service providers to share practical knowledge and insight into the rapidly changing environment that is international scholarly communication.

 ### More Information